 Lately, we’ve been discussing how to develop a food delivery platform.
 But building an app is actually only half the problem.
 There are some challenges associated with maintaining a food delivery platform that usually stay in the shadows.

-While the current wave of food and grocery delivery startups was born in the “Uber-for-X” rush, you need to remember that the logistics for food delivery are far more complex than matching riders with drivers and providing GPS tracking in an app.
+While the current wave of food and grocery delivery startups was born in the “Uber-for-X” rush, you need to remember that the logistics for food delivery industry are far more complex than matching riders with drivers and providing GPS tracking in an app.
 For any food delivery platform to succeed, it needs to carefully build out and maintain menus and inventory lists for thousands of individual merchants, track high volumes of daily orders, and run an efficient dispatching system.
 It’s a serious task that requires a thoughtful approach.

 Price discrepancies and unhappy customers